lncRNAAddict/PySmooth/README.md

 - `-g` or `--gap`: PySmooth iteratively identifies singletons starting with the highest threshold till the lowest threshold.
 This parameter is used to decreased the threshold at each iteration.
 Default is 0.02.
 - `-k` : number of nearest neighbors to be used to assign correct genotype to singleton or missing item.
 Default value is 30.

 First, change working directory to the folder where the `PySmooth` scripts are stored.
-You can do that by simply typeing the following command in the `terminal`, or `command prompt`, or  `anaconda command prompt` depending on your python installation or OS.
+You can do that by simply typing the following command in the `terminal`, or `command prompt`, or  `anaconda command prompt` depending on your python installation or OS.

 `cd <path to where PySmooth scripts are stored>`